WHAT FOREIGN INVESTORS SHOULD KNOW ABOUT BUYING HOUSES AND PROPERTY IN FLORIDA

 In a Single Agent relationship, the agent becomes the client’s sole agent or “principal.”
 By law, the Single Agent has a fiduciary duty to the client, meaning they must be obedient, loyal and provide full confidentiality to the client.

-Although a client would naturally want this type of relationship, it creates a very high likelihood of conflicts of interests arising in the course of this type of business because of the requirement that once a Single Agent relationship is established with an agent of a brokerage firm, all agents within that brokerage become Single Agents and owe that client fiduciary duties!
-Each and every one of the brokerage’s agents must place the client’s interests ahead of their own and refrain from any self-dealing.
+Florida real estate for foreign investors although a client would naturally want this type of relationship, it creates a very high likelihood of conflicts of interests arising in the course of this type of business because of the requirement that once a Single Agent relationship is established with an agent of a brokerage firm, all agents within that brokerage become Single Agents and owe that client fiduciary duties!
+Every one of the brokerage’s agents must place the client’s interests ahead of their own and refrain from any self-dealing.

 This would make it very difficult to conduct a competitive business where very often the buyers become the sellers and vice versa.
-There is also the common situation where different agents of one brokerage house might be representing both the seller and the buyer.
-It would be very difficult to manage avoid or manage the conflicting interests.
+There is also a typical situation where different agents of one brokerage house might be representing both the seller and the buyer.
+It would be challenging to manage to avoid or control conflicting interests.
 What is important to remember is that if a Single Agent relationship is to be created, it must be done with a written agreement where the duties of a single agent are fully described and disclosed in writing to the client, a buyer or seller.

 A Transaction Broker is an agent who provides limited representation, which means that the client does not have the agent’s undivided loyalty and the agent does not have a fiduciary duty to the client.
 This type of limited representation allows real estate agents to facilitate a transaction by assisting both the buyer and the seller, but not one party to the detriment of the other.
 The agent represents the transaction only.